 From June 2023, the UAE levies a 9% corporate tax on profits over AED 375,000.
 This is the significant alteration in the existing UAE tax paradigm.
 The businesses in the United Arab Emirates that fetch a turnover higher than AED 1 million, or are a sort of a juridical entity, must register for corporate taxation.
 This, in fact, must be done within three months from the end of their financial year.
-The step has been taken to streamline tax compliance wherein the businesses may stick to the updated laws.
-Understanding the corporate tax mechanism and ways of registration in the United Arab Emirates may help the UAE businesses avoid penalties, aim at better tax planning, and increase their credibility in the eyes of the government.
+The step has been taken to streamline tax compliance wherein the businesses may stick to the updated corporate tax law.
+Understanding the UAE CT regime and ways of registration in the United Arab Emirates may help the UAE businesses avoid penalties, aim at better tax planning, and increase their credibility in the eyes of the government.
 This article presents a step-by-step process to register for corporate tax in the UAE, describing the main criteria of registration, documents, and post-registration obligations.
 Approached correctly, the procedure will not be too burdensome, while the ability to comply with a complicated country's legislation will play into the hands of making business in this state successful and promptly gaining momentum in the market.

 This Blog Includes: